build2-packaging/libigl/README.md

     + On Linux, GCC and Clang can be used.
 Emscripten is able to compile the library but the file-based tests fail.
     + On MacOS, GCC and Clang can be used.
     + On FreeBSD, the library can be compiled but its tests do fail.
 - For MSVC on Windows and for some source files, we need the `/bigobj` compile option.
 Currently, we apply it to all source files.
 This is probably overkill.
-Instead, we should figure out which of the source files need this option and adjust it in the precompiled static build and also the overall tests and tutorials.
+Instead, we should figure out which of the source files need this option and adjust it in the compiled static build and also the overall tests and tutorials.

 - Build Times and Memory Usage: Intel `i7-7700K` with `8` jobs, `16 GiB` memory, Arch Linux with GCC `13.2.1` and the use of `-O3 -march=native`:
     + Header-Only Mode:
         * Building the Tests:
             - `~7.0 GiB`
             - `~3 min 50 s`
-    + Precompiled Mode:
+    + compiled Mode:
         * Building the Library:
             - `~5 GiB`
             - `~5 min 40 s`